 Description: AP World History is taught at a first-year college level and requires students to read, write, discuss, and analyze at an advanced level.
 The course will prepare students to take the AP examination with the possibility of earning college credit.
-Course content is structured around the investigation of five course themes and 19 key concepts in six different chronological periods, from approximately 8000 B.C.E. to the present (College Board).
+Students will consider political, social, economic, and cultural developments in the period circa 1450-present.
 Additionally, students will develop proficiency in various historical thinking skills, through the use of primary and secondary source materials.
 Our studies will be supplemented with cultural and artistic learning opportunities.